mindriddler/Filserver-Slutuppgift-Pgrm-i-Pyth/README.md

 ```
 ---
 ## How to run the program

+##### The program is made to be run over a local network, but may be configured manually to work over the internet if wanted.
 1. #### Start the server
   Navigate to the folder where you cloned the repository and run the commands below in your terminal of choice
 ```python